t-beigbeder/otvl_cabri/README.md

 ## Tooling

-- Access to external storage systems can be provided through a remote http server, enabling among others multi-user sharing and synchronization of common data from different locations
 - a REST API is available for access to data storage services
 - a basic configurable scheduler is provided enabling automatic data synchronization among users, but also from developers to hosted applications concerning data feeding